corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 * The `<encrypt{}>` blocks can only appear inside string properties.
 They cannot be used to obfuscate entire configuration blocks.
 Otherwise, the node will not be able to decipher the obfuscated content.
 More explicitly, this means that the blocks can only appear on the right hand-side of the colon, and for string properties only

-* The Configuration Obfuscator tool is only suitable for bare-metal deployments.
-It is not suitable for environments where MAC addresses change regularly, such as inside Docker.
-In containerised environments, the ‘secrets’ service of the container platform should be used instead, with the secrets passed in via environment variables